 Nearly all employers are subject to some level of sexual harassment compliance.
 Whether or not an individual state requires compliance with its own anti-harassment laws, all employers must comply with the provisions outlined by the federal Equal Opportunity Employment Commission.
 Furthermore, sexual harassment compliance is much more complex for employers that have employees working in multiple states.

 The best way for employers to remain compliant across the board is to be proactive in nurturing a harassment-free workplace.
-Keep reading to learn three ways employers can ensure their workplace is a safe environment for all, and how a PEO can help.
+Keep reading to better understand how to prevent harassment in the workplace with three ways employers can ensure a safe environment for all, and how a PEO can help.

 There is no singular, specific definition for harassment – the term can be extended to any number of situations in which an individual may feel threatened or otherwise abused.
 The vagueness surrounding terms like “sexual harassment” is enough to confuse most business owners who don’t specialize in employment law or workplace compliance.